Yeheak/DRLocalization-iOS/README.md

 ```objective-c
 - (NSString *)stringForKey:(NSString *)key language:(NSString *)language;
 ```
-will return a string in given language (that should be a canonical IETF BCP 47 language indetifier)
+will return a string in given language (that should be a canonical IETF BCP 47 language identifier)

 ```objective-c
 - (NSString *)stringForKey:(NSString *)key withPlaceholders:(NSDictionary *)placeholders;